abhiden98/MagicTales-Studio/README.md

 ### How It Works

 The GitHub Actions workflows:
-1. **Automatic Scheduling**: Distributed throughout the day at 6-hour intervals
+1. **Automatic Scheduling**: Distributed throughout the day at 6-hour intervals (3AM, 9AM, and 3PM UTC)
 2. **Precise Duration Control**: Each workflow runs for exactly 3 hours
 3. **Environment Setup**: Configures Python with all dependencies and FFmpeg
 4. **Continuous Generation**: Executes the `continuous_runner.py` script which: